albfernandez/itext2/README.md

 This library is a fork of iText 2.1.7.
 Main goals are:

 * Maintain API compatibility with iText 2.1.7.
-* Maintain JDK compatibility: Update code base to keep runing on new JDK releases.
+* Maintain JDK compatibility: Update code base to keep runing on new and old JDK releases.
 * Maintain BouncyCastle compatibility: Update code base to keep compatibility with new BouncyCastle releases.
 * Better support for Linux.
 * Bug Fixing.